baskaranz/code-test-ibm/README.md

 ## Problem statement

 A model of a resource allocation problem:
-• I have two data records: Hole, and Ball
+- I have two data records: Hole, and Ball
-• Hole and Ball each have an integer size property
+- Hole and Ball each have an integer size property
-• I need a function to assign balls to holes
+- I need a function to assign balls to holes

-• The function must
+The function must:
-● take a collection of balls and a collection of holes ● return a collection of balls that could not be assigned ● return a collection of holes that could not be assigned ● return a collection of (hole, ball) pairs representing the assignments
+- take a collection of balls and a collection of holes
+- return a collection of balls that could not be assigned
+- return a collection of holes that could not be assigned
+- return a collection of (hole, ball) pairs representing the assignments

 ### SBT